 The author does not agree with forming leagues based on overall rankings, such as those shown in Table 2.7; instead, recommends that rankings should be formed only within leagues containing similar universities.
 It is also recommended to use league-based rankings rather than rank-based leagues.
-Therefore, this work proposes unsupervised biclustering methods to simultaneously create leagues that specify indicators and universities.

-The method of biclustering is most widespread in bioinformatics.
-It also has much potential within the social sciences, as it can be used to define leagues, for example, for countries based on their competitiveness indicators Petrarca and Terzi, 2018 or Dolnicar et al., 2012.
-Within the subject of university rankings (as previously mentioned concerning the last two lines of Table 2.9), Raponi et al., 2016a applied this method to the data of 55 Italian faculty of economics concerning the academic years 2009-2010.
+Therefore, this work proposes unsupervised bi-clustering methods to simultaneously create leagues that specify indicators and universities.
+The method of bi-clustering is most widespread in bioinformatics.
+It also has much potential within the social sciences, as it can be used to define leagues (see for example, for countries based on their competitiveness indicators Petrarca and Terzi (2018) or Dolnicar et al. (2012)).
+Within the subject of university rankings (as previously mentioned concerning the last two lines of Table 2.9), Raponi et al. (2016) applied this method to the data of 55 Italian faculty of economics concerning the academic years 2009-2010.